Cumberland County DUI Lawyer

 Call (215) 977-4183 now.

-Penalties for DUI in Cumberland County
+What are the Penalties for DUI in Cumberland County

 Any person who is convicted of DUI in Cumberland County faces stiff penalties.
-If you are found guilty and had a blood alcohol concentration of between 0.08 and 0.09, you are facing up to 6 months of probation and a monetary fine of no more than $300.
+If you are found guilty and have a blood alcohol concentration of between 0.08 and 0.09, you are facing up to 6 months of probation and a monetary fine of no more than $300.
 The good news is that there is no mandatory jail time for a first offense.

 Here’s a simple breakdown of Pennsylvania’s three-tier DUI system: